barkin-kaplan/python-matching-engine/README.md

       ```bash
         pytest --cov --cov-branch --cov-report=html
 # Performance Metrics
-Firstly running times will be higher than actual repoted execution times because for each test a fresh orderbook is populated beforehand and that takes extra time.
+Firstly running times will be higher than actual reported execution times because for each test a fresh orderbook is populated beforehand and that takes extra time.
 Here are the performance result on my machine.
 I'm running on a AMD Ryzen 9 7900X3D 12-Core Processor.